benjaminion/upgrading-ethereum-book/src/book.md

 Throughout the protocol, a quantity called "effective balance" is used instead of the validators' actual balances.
 Effective balance tracks the actual balance, with two differences: (1) effective balance is capped at `MAX_EFFECTIVE_BALANCE` no matter how high the actual balance of a validator is, and (2) effective balance is much more granular - it changes only in steps of `EFFECTIVE_BALANCE_INCREMENT` rather than [`Gwei`](/part3/config/types#gwei).

 This discretisation of effective balance is intended to reduce the amount of hashing required when making state updates.
 The goal is to avoid having to re-calculate the hash tree root of validator records too often.
-Validators' actual balances, which change frequently, are stored as a contiguous list in BeaconState, outside of validators' records.
+Validators' actual balances, which change frequently, are stored as a contiguous list in BeaconState, outside validators' records.
 Effective balances are stored inside validators' individual records, which are more costly to update (more hashing required).
 So we try to update effective balances relatively infrequently.

 Effective balance is changed according to a process with hysteresis to avoid situations where it might change frequently.
 See [`HYSTERESIS_QUOTIENT`](#hysteresis-parameters).